LLNL/merlin/docs/user_guide/configuration/index.md

             visibility_timeout: 75000
     ```

-## Configuring the Broker and Results Backend Sections
+## Configuring the Broker and Results Backend

 When it comes to configuring the `broker` and `results_backend` sections of your `app.yaml` file, configuration will depend on the type of user you are and what type of servers you wish to use.